EmraanIqbal/hotel-menu/README.md

 ### Menu

-Menu is a simple prject which shows the list of menus and when you clicked on button you get the diferent menus of that time like Breakfast, Lunch, Juices
+Menu is a simple project which shows the list of menus and when you clicked on button you get the different menus of that time like Breakfast, Lunch, Juices etc.

 ### Technology